d1820/proto-attributor/vscode/README.md

 ## Ways to Use

-ProtoAttributor can handle single files already open in Visual Studio from the Tools menu or it can handle entire directories of files from the solution explorer.
+ProtoAttributor can handle single files already open in Visual Studio Code from the F1 menu actions.

 ## Proto[Attributor] In Action